Yandex Cloud

 • folder_id: Cloud folder ID, same as in the provider settings.

 • dp_ssh_key: Absolute path to the public key for the Yandex Data Processing clusters.
-To learn more, see Connecting to a Yandex Data Processing host via SSH.
+Learn more about connecting to a Yandex Data Processing host over SSH here.

 7. Make sure the Terraform configuration files are correct using this command: